 Located in South Africa, Kruger National Park is a favorite amongst travelers and considered one of the world’s finest game parks.
-Along with over 100 mammals and 500 different types of birds, this world-renowned national park is home to Africa’s Big five animals.
+Along with over 100 mammals and 500 different types of birds, this world-renowned national park is home to Africa’s Big Five animals.
 What makes this park even more unique is its leading conservation efforts that have enabled it to become a true wildlife haven.

-Stretching from Limpopo to the Crocodile rivers, with 300 kilometers of wilderness, it is famous for its rich diversity of habitats and is the most accessible and most equipped of all African parks – this is definitely something you should keep in mind if you are considering to take a self-drive safari during your adventure in Africa.
+Stretching from Limpopo to the Crocodile rivers, with 300 kilometers of wilderness, it is famous for its rich diversity of habitats and is the most accessible and most equipped of all African parks – this is definitely something you should keep in mind if you are considering taking a self-drive safari during your adventure in Africa.

 A lover of hiking and mountain biking?
 Thanks to its vast coverage of land, Kruger National Park also offers a range of multi-day hiking trails and mountain biking tours you should not pass up!

-One of Africa’s most striking national parks, Namibia’s Ethosa National Park is renowned for its hypnotic landscapes that make it a go-to destination for photographers and travelers alike.
+One of Africa’s most striking national parks, Namibia’s Etosha National Park is renowned for the hypnotic landscapes that make it a go-to destination for photographers and travelers alike.
 Its name is derived from a local word which translates to “great white place”.
 It reflects its breath-taking white salt pan (that was previously a lake bed) which covers a quarter of its land.
 This open and arid landscape makes it an ideal venue to spot various wild animals congregating at watering holes.